 Children depend on their parents for more than just their basic needs (food, clothing, and shelter).
 In fact, during the earliest stages of our lives, we learn from our parents how to process emotions and how to validate our feelings.
-Good parenting teaches children emotional intelligence (EQ), resilience, boundaries, and mechanics of healthy relationships.
+Good parenting teaches children emotional intelligence (EQ), resilience, boundaries, and the mechanics of healthy relationships.
 If we’re not given these psychological tools in our childhood, it unconsciously affects us.
 In these types of neglectful or dysfunctional environments, we are left with social-emotional deficits that follow us into adulthood.
 In some extreme cases, the unfair fact remains that in the absence of a secure, loving, and nurturing parental figure, one must learn to parent themselves to survive.
 So, learning to reparent yourself can help you heal your inner wounded child and become the emotionally healthy adult you aspire to be.

 As stated by Sharon Martin, a psychotherapist, writer, speaker, and media contributor on emotional health and relationships, some social-emotional skills/needs often neglected in childhood include: